 Section 1833(t)(6) of the Social Security Act provides for temporary additional payments or "transitional pass-through payments" for certain drugs and biological agents.
-As originally enacted by the Balanced Budget Refinement Act of 1999, this provision required Centers for Medicare & Medicaid Services, or CMS, to make additional payments to hospitals for current orphan drugs, as designated under section 526 of the FDCA; current drugs and biological agents and brachytherapy sources used for the treatment of cancer; and current radiopharmaceutical drugs and biological products.
+As originally enacted by the Balanced Budget Refinement Act of 1999, this provision required Centers for Medicare and Medicaid Services, or CMS, to make additional payments to hospitals for current orphan drugs, as designated under section 526 of the FDCA; current drugs and biological agents and brachytherapy sources used for the treatment of cancer; and current radiopharmaceutical drugs and biological products.
 Transitional pass-through payments are also provided for certain new drugs, devices and biological agents that were not paid for as a hospital outpatient department service as of December 31, 1996, and whose cost is "not insignificant" in relation to the Outpatient Prospective Payment System payment for the procedures or services associated with the new drug, device, or biological.
 Under the statute, transitional pass-through payments can be made for at least two years but not more than three years.

-We applied for a transitional pass-through reimbursement status, or C-code, on November 30, 2018 for DEXTENZA from the Centers for Medicare and Medicaid Services, or CMS.
-In May 2019, we received formal notification from CMS that it had approved transitional pass-through payment status and established a new C-Code for DEXTENZA that subsequently became effective on July 1, 2019.
-We expected pricing for DEXTENZA while in pass-through status to be approximately \$538 per surgery, and we expected pass-through status would remain in effect for up to three years from the effective date of the C-code, or July 1, 2019.
-We also submitted an application to the CMS for a J-Code for DEXTENZA on December 28, 2018, and received a specific and permanent J-Code in July 2019 which became effective on October 1, 2019.
-With the effectiveness of our permanent J-Code as of October 1, 2019, our C-code is no longer in effect.
+We applied for a transitional pass-through reimbursement status on November 30, 2018 for DEXTENZA from CMS.
+In May 2019, we received formal notification from CMS that it had approved transitional pass-through payment status and established an interim billing code, known as a C-Code, for DEXTENZA that subsequently became effective on July 1, 2019.
+We also submitted an application to CMS for a J-Code for DEXTENZA in December 2018 and received a specific and permanent J-Code J1096 in July 2019 which became effective on October 1, 2019.
+With the effectiveness of our permanent J-Code for DEXTENZA as of October 1, 2019, our C-code is no longer in effect.
+J-Codes are familiar to both medical practices and their billing staffs, as well as Medicare (Part B and Part C) and commercial insurers.
+As a result, J-Codes generally allow for a simpler and more convenient reimbursement process.
+We expect pricing for DEXTENZA while in pass-through payment status to be approximately \$538 per insert, and we expect pass-through status to remain in effect for up to three years from the effective date of the C-code, or July 1, 2019.